-Information security should be an onboarding priority for every Human Resource (HR) department.
-And a strong relationship with the IT department will help HR create a productive, consistent onboarding process that puts the importance of your business’ cybersecurity practices at the forefront of your employees’ minds from day one.
-Here’s how you can start fostering a secure work environment from the moment the offer letter is signed.
+Information security policies and procedures should be an onboarding priority for every Human Resource (HR) department.
+And a strong relationship with the IT department will help HR develop and implement a productive, consistent onboarding process that prioritizes your business’s cybersecurity practices.
+Here’s how you can begin fostering a cybersecure work environment from the moment the offer letter is signed.

 Create an “onboarding checklist” that includes the tasks of everyone involved in the process.
-This reduces the risk of missing any steps and may be vital in maintaining your company’s compliance.
+This reduces the risk of making common security mistakes and may be vital in maintaining your company’s compliance.

-After the employee clears the background check and shows up for their first day, it’s time to explain and complete a few critical documents.
-Audits require many of these, which means you need to follow accurate filing and tracking procedures.
+After the employee clears the background check and arrives for their first day, it is time to explain and complete a few critical documents.
+Many compliance audits require these, so follow accurate filing and tracking procedures.

-Information Security Policies br> On the other hand, there is information that employees are free to share, but must do so in a secure manner.
-Again, it is important to define those things so employees understand they are accountable to the processes protecting that information.
 The onboarding process provides a great opportunity to introduce key information security topics to employees.
-It is very important for employees to read and understand any information security policies your organization has that would be pertinent to their specific job role.
+It is very important for employees to read and understand any information security policies your organization has that will be pertinent to their specific role.
 Employees should sign and acknowledge these policies on their first day of employment.

 The moment an employee receives access to the company network, cybersecurity becomes part of their responsibility.
-Security awareness and training introduces real world cyberthreats and explain why certain policies are in place, what consequences come with not following them, and whom to contact with compliance or security questions.
-It’s easy to rush through these processes and sign off on documents as you work through your onboarding checklist, but taking the time to stress the importance of security awareness produces vigilant employees who actively participate in keeping your organization safe.
+By providing information security awareness and training you can deliver insight into real world cyberthreats and explain why policies are in place, what consequences come with not following them, and whom to contact with compliance or security questions.
+Don’t rush through this process.
+Taking the time to stress the importance of cybersecurity produces vigilant employees who actively participate in protecting your organization.